React Native Runtimes

 Mental model

-• Revision = integer that increments on each write
+• Revision = integer that increments on each write, used to discard stale change events

-• Subscriber = a JS closure tied to a path; the native side calls it when the path or any ancestor changes
+• Subscriber = a JS listener tied to a path; it fires when the path or any related path changes

 On this page